timothyb0912/blog/_posts/2021-12-24-Personal-data-science.md

 the application of data science perspectives and techniques to the betterment of personal problems that one is facing, with the aim of leading or managing oneself more effectively.
+Note this includes using thick qualitative descriptions and story elicitation, as well as using quantitative data collection and analysis.
-See the image below.
+See the image below for a full overview.

+As mentioned earlier,
-Some personal problems that are immediately relevant include managing our emotions and moods on a daily basis to accomplish the goals that we've set.
+one immediately relevant personal problem is the management of our emotions and moods on a daily basis such that we accomplish our goals.
-Another personal problem involves ensuring that our exercise and nutrition maintain our good health over the long-term.
+Another related personal problem involves ensuring that our exercise and nutrition maintain our good health over the long-term.
+Finally---but not comprehensively---we might ask
-Finally there is the question of how can use direct health outcome data such as our temperature, our blood pressure, our blood glucose levels, and our heart rate?
+how can use physical health outcome data such as our temperature, our blood pressure, our blood glucose levels, and our heart rate?
 If we collect and store our observations---our quantitive stories---